A/N: Welcome all non-canon shippers to my humble tribute for a much-beloved couple deserving some attention. Enjoy!

 She knew him.
 Kouga.
 She couldn't remember how, or from where, but she wasn't about to give him up.
 "Let me go!"
 Her words broke in a sob, and she pounded against the arms caging her.

-Kouga, seeing her tears, renewed his struggle against his captors.
+Seeing her tears, Kouga renewed his struggle against his captors.
 "She needs me you bastards!
 She needs me!"

-A male voice off to the side asked, "What should we do Eichiro?"
+"What should we do Eichiro?" asked a young, male voice off to the side.
 It was obvious their distress did not sit well.